 Screentime has most recently produced Pine Gapand Making Child Prodigiesfor ABC, Date Night, Wife Swap for Seven, Eat Well For Lessfor Nine, and Hughesy, We Have A Problemfor TEN.
 It has also recently delivered a local version of SAS: Who Dares Wins for Seven.

-Rory Callaghan joined Screentime Group in 2015 as CEO.
-Rory previously held the title of Executive Director at Shine Australia, and Chief Executive Officer at Southern Star.
-As CEO of Southern Star, Callaghan oversaw major growth in Southern Star’s drama output and consolidated Southern Stars’ non-scripted output with the continued success of Deal Or No Deal, and reality franchises Beauty and the Geek and Undercover Boss.
+Rory Callaghan joined Screentime Group in 2015 as CEOhaving previously been Executive Director at Shine Australia, and Chief Executive Officer at Southern Star.
+As CEO of Southern Star, Callaghan oversaw major growth in Southern Star’s drama output and consolidated Southern Stars’ non-scripted output with the continued success of Deal Or No Deal, and reality franchises Beauty and the Geekand Undercover Boss.
 Formerly Director of Programs at Endemol Southern Star (ESS), he was later promoted to Managing Director of ESS and was made CEO when Endemol acquired 100% of the independent production company in 2009.
 Prior to Southern Star, Rory was Managing Director of Granada Productions, the local arm of ITV.
 There he brought Dancing With The Stars to Australia and developed a varied slate of formats.
-Prior to that he spent 10 years at the Nine Network producing programmes.
+He also spent 10 years at the Nine Network producing content.

 Noel Mpofu has been appointed Chief Operating Officer of Screentime.